-- Original publication date: May 29, 2025 - Effective date: Immediately, except in jurisdictions that require local registration.
-In those jurisdictions, the criteria are effective only after the local registration process is completed. - These criteria address the fundamentals set out in "Principles Of Credit Ratings." - ^{8.} When legal issues governed by non-U.S. law are relevant to U.S. structured finance transactions, such as the insolvency remoteness of non-U.S. SPEs and asset isolation from non-U.S. originator or sellers, we will apply the global criteria in conjunction with the U.S. legal criteria. - 9.
-When legal issues governed by U.S. law are relevant to non-U.S. structured finance transactions, such as the insolvency remoteness of U.S. SPEs and asset isolation from U.S. originators or sellers, we will apply the U.S. legal criteria in conjunction with the global criteria. - ^{10.} To the extent that S&P Global Ratings may publish asset-specific criteria that discuss asset isolation or insolvency remoteness of SPEs, the relevant asset-specific criteria shall be applicable. - ^{11.} These criteria provide the market with a description of how we consider legal risks that could affect our assessment of the creditworthiness of structured finance debt issues.
-This article focuses on a discussion of: - Asset isolation in securitization and - The insolvency remoteness of SPEs (including multiple-use SPEs). - 12.
+- Original publication date: March 29, 2017 - Effective date: Immediately (see paragraph 14) - These criteria address the fundamentals set out in "Principles Of Credit Ratings," published on Feb.
+16, 2011 - To the extent that S&P Global Ratings may publish asset-specific criteria that discuss asset isolation or insolvency remoteness of SPEs, the relevant asset-specific criteria shall be applicable. - 10.
+These criteria provide the market with a description of how we consider legal risks that could affect our assessment of the creditworthiness of structured finance debt issues.
+This article focuses on a discussion of: - Asset isolation in securitization. - The insolvency remoteness of SPEs (including multiple-use SPEs). - 11.
 This criteria article also discusses related legal issues that may affect insolvency remoteness: clawback risk, set-off risk, and tax risk.
-In addition, challenge risk in securitizations and sources of comfort on legal issues are covered. - ^{13.} The second part of this article provides an overarching framework for our assessment of legal risks in structured finance transactions (other than U.S. structured finance transactions, save as noted above) from a global perspective, while the appendix sets out certain considerations in relation to certain particular jurisdictions and regions.
-In other jurisdictions or regions, we may apply the global criteria subject to other considerations where appropriate to reflect local law/local practice.
-Readers are also directed to existing S&P Global Ratings articles discussing legal criteria applicable to structured finance transactions on discrete asset types, where applicable, which may provide greater detail on how the general criteria described in this article may be applied in those contexts. - ^{14.} The criteria, as set out in this article, are not intended to be read as being prescriptive but rather as providing general criteria that guide S&P Global Ratings when we consider legal issues we view as relevant to the credit analysis of structured finance securities.
+In addition, this article discusses challenge risk in securitizations and sources of comfort on legal issues. - 12.
+In the past, in addition to global criteria, we also published separate articles discussing our methodologies and assumptions for assessing legal risks in structured finance transactions for specific regions, jurisdictions or asset types.
+We also published separate criteria discussing the elements that we typically consider in analyzing structured finance transactions involving multiple-use SPEs.
+This criteria article is a consolidation of certain global, regional, and jurisdictional articles (see Appendix B: Superseded Criteria).
+No material changes have been made to our methodologies and assumptions, which remain substantially the same.
+Part II of this article provides an overarching framework for our assessment of legal risks in structured finance transactions (other than U.S. structured finance transactions) from a global perspective, while the appendix in part III of this article sets out certain considerations in relation to certain particular jurisdictions and regions.
+In other jurisdictions or regions, we may apply the global criteria subject to other considerations where appropriate to reflect local law and/or local practice.
+Readers are also directed to existing S&P Global Ratings articles discussing legal criteria applicable to structured finance transactions on discrete asset types, where applicable, which may provide greater detail on how the general criteria described in this article may be applied in those contexts - 13.
+The criteria, as set out in this article, are not intended to be read as being prescriptive but rather as providing general criteria that guide S&P Global Ratings when we consider legal issues we view as relevant to the credit analysis of structured finance securities. - 14.
+This paragraph has been deleted. - 15.
+This paragraph has been deleted.

+II.
 METHODOLOGY

-Asset Isolation
+A. Asset Isolation